-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$300 per person (\$600 per family) under the High Option and \$350 per person (\$1,050 per family) under the Standard Option.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$300 per person (\$600 per Self Plus One or Self and Family enrollment) under the High Option and \$350 per person (\$700 per Self Plus One enrollment or \$1,050 per family) under the Standard Option.
 The calendar year deductible applies to almost all benefits in this Section.
 We added "(No deductible)" to show when the calendar year deductible does not apply. - The non-PPO benefits are the regular benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
 When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with Medicare and other coverage.
+Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over.